Lemanski Hall: Minnesota Vikings

 On February 23, 2000, the Minnesota Vikings signed him as a free agent.
 In 2001, he started 13 games at strongside linebacker, posting 62 tackles (tied for fifth on the team).

 On September 1, 2002, he was waived injured after suffering a fracture of the medial orbital wall behind his right eye during training camp.
 He was re-signed on September 11.
 He passed Patrick Chukwurah on the depth chart and became a starter.
 He suffered a high ankle sprain in the fourth game against the Seattle Seahawks and missed 2 contests, giving Nick Rogers an opportunity to pass him on the depth chart.
 He wasn't re-signed after the season.

 Coaching career

 After his retirement, he volunteered to coach football at Centennial High School.
 He was an assistant and strength & conditioning coach at Christ Presbyterian Academy from 2004 to 2006.
 He also did an internship with the Tennessee Titans through the NFL Diversity Coaching Fellowship.
 In 2008, he was hired to be a linebackers coach and fitness instructor at Ensworth School.

-Clemson
+Clemson (2015–2023)

 In 2015, Hall was hired by Clemson University to be a defensive analyst on the football staff.
 In 2017 he was promoted to a senior defensive analyst.
 In 2018, he was promoted to an on field coaching position as the defensive line coach.